nativescript-community/ui-material-components/packages/floatingactionbutton/README.md

 ## Attributes

-Inherite from Nativescript [Button](https://docs.nativescript.org/ui/ns-ui-widgets/button) so it already has all the same attributes
+Inherite from Nativescript [Button](https://docs.nativescript.org/ui/ns-ui-widgets/button) so it already has all the same attributes.

 * **src** _optional_